visualcshape/BBADSkip/README.md

-BiliBili AD Skipper
+Simple BiliBili AD Skipper
 ---

 #### Introduction
- Due to the time wasted on buffering AD video, this *Chrome extension* can skip AD section on BiliBili.
+ Due to the time wasted on buffering AD video, this simple *Chrome extension* can skip AD section on BiliBili.

 #### Requirement
 No special requirement.